docker-library/docs/flink/content.md

 ## Configuration

-For reference these are the default ports used by flink image:
+These are the default ports used by the Flink image:

 - The Web Client is on port `8081`
 - JobManager RPC port `6123`